Seaver College COVID-19 Updates

 offices are able to provide, please complete the Seaver College Student Academic Support form.
 Your information will go directly to the dean's office, and we'll be in touch with

 Pepperdine Libraries is excited to support students, faculty, and staff as we adapt

-to this online semester.
+to remote learning.
 Although the library buildings are closed, there are numerous

 online services available for teaching and learning remotely.
 If you need further assistance, don't hesitate to contact a librarian through

 Will the Writing Center continue to provide support to students?

 Will the Seaver College Student Success Center continue to offer tutoring?